My House, My Life Reserves 3% of the Housing Units to Ensure Dignity and Social Inclusion

 -

-Caixa Econômica Federal will be responsible for document analysis and technical approval of the projects.
-The National Plan for the Homeless Population provides an initial budget of R$3,7 million to make the initiative viable, including the pilot implementation of the National Citizen Housing Program.
-The coordination between the Ministries of Cities, Human Rights and Social Development strengthens the proposal for a more inclusive housing policy.
+The Caixa Econômica Federal will be responsible for the document analysis and technical approval of the projects.
+The National Plan for the Homeless Population allocates R$ 3.7 million in initial budget to make the initiative feasible, including the pilot implementation of the National Citizens’ Housing Program.
+The collaboration between the Ministries of Cities, Human Rights, and Social Development strengthens the proposal for a more inclusive housing policy.

-According to data from 2023, more than 221 thousand homeless people are registered in CadÚnico.
-The cities of São Paulo, Rio de Janeiro and Belo Horizonte account for more than 40% of this total.
-With the new program guidelines, the government intends to guarantee not only shelter, but also a new beginning, with conditions for these people to rebuild their lives with safety and dignity.
+According to data from 2023, more than 221,000 homeless individuals are registered in CadÚnico.
+The cities of São Paulo, Rio de Janeiro, and Belo Horizonte account for over 40% of this total.
+With the new program guideline, the government aims to ensure not just shelter but a new beginning, with the conditions for these individuals to rebuild their lives with safety and dignity.